ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * Change Controller: IETF
 * Provisional registration?
 No

-## Structured Syntax Suffix Registration {#SuffixReg}
+## Structured Syntax Suffix Registry {#SuffixReg}

 ### Registry Contents {#SuffixContents}

-This section registers the `+jwp` structured syntax suffix [@RFC6838] in the IANA "Structured Syntax Suffix" registry (#IANA.StructuredSuffix) in the manner described in [@RFC6838], which can be used to indicate that the media type is encoded as a JWP using the JWP Compact Serialization.
+This section registers the following entries in the IANA "Structured Syntax Suffix" registry [IANA.StructuredSuffix] in the manner described in [@RFC6838].

 #### The +jwp Structured Syntax Suffix